Climate Change: Why it Matters

 We see the affects of global warming around us as the climate changes regionally.
 More precipitation in the form of rain is falling in certain areas, like the Northeastern US, so there is less snow in the winters then there was even 10 years ago.
 Droughts in the Western US and Eastern Africa are lasting longer and are more severe then in recorded past.
 All over the world, climate zones are changing and gardeners are finding that they can now grow plants that couldn’t survive previously in their climate zone, or that they can’t grow plants that they used to be able to, only a few years ago.
 Some indigenous species, both animals and plants, are finding that warmer temperatures are forcing them to move further north, or to higher elevations to survive.

-So how are we humans causing this build up of greenhouse gases to happen?
+So how are we humans causing this to happen?
 We are doing this primarily by burning fossil fuels, that’s the oil, gas or coal we use to heat our homes, to keep our factories going, and to keep our cars and trucks on the road.
-The earth’s capacity to absorb carbon dioxide is reaching a saturation point, and there is nowhere for it to go but to build up in our atmosphere and in our oceans.
-A problem with carbon dioxide, different from a greenhouse gas like water vapor, which basically “disappear overnight”, is that carbon dioxide can stay in the atmosphere for upwards of a 1000 years.
-So, when people in industrialized countries start pointing fingers at countries like China and India, as these countries take off in their quest to become industrialized nations, its important to remember that Europe and North America have had a big “head start”.
+The earth’s capacity to absorb carbon dioxide and other human created greenhouse gases (like methane) are reaching saturation points.
+This “climate pollution” builds up in our atmosphere or in certain “sinks” or nature’s storage places like our oceans and vast forests like those in the Amazon.

-Your Carbon Footprint
+Your Ecological (Carbon) Footprint

 Carbon dioxide is one of the “worst” human caused greenhouse gases.
 It last hundreds of years in the atmosphere and human causes account for 80% of the carbon dioxide up in our atmosphere now.

-In the absence of people drastically changing their habits, the idea of offsetting bad behavior has its advantages.
+In the absence of people drastically changing their habits, the idea of offsetting bad behavior can have its advantages.
 The moral dilemma arises when people use these offsets to ally their guilt and continue living unsustainable lives.
 The up side with offset programs is that at least these individuals and companies are now doing something to help reduce emissions by supporting projects that help our planet fight the fight against climate change.
-With large companies, there are several “carbon exchanges” world wide, and many countries, including the US, either have or are thinking about instituting programs that will reduce emissions through government directed “cap and trade programs”, “carbon taxes” or "fee & dividend" programs.
+With large companies, there are several “carbon exchanges” world wide, and many countries, including the US, either have or are thinking about instituting programs that will reduce emissions through government directed “cap and trade programs”, “carbon taxes” or “fee & dividend” programs.

 Simply put, cap and trade is a program whereby a company’s carbon emissions are “capped” or a limit on emissions is set.
 Once this limit is established and enforced, any additional emissions then need to be traded away for “credits” which can often be bought on an open market or in the absence of a formal market, from another company.
 In establishing a market, carbon credits are initially sold, or given away.
 The idea is to create a market for carbon credits, ultimately one whereby carbon dioxide becomes increasingly expensive to produce, and a credit increasingly more valuable to hold.
-In the US, in 2009 -2010 serious consideration was given to instituting a federal cap and trade program.
-Congress put forward a bill in 2009, but this "died" on the Senate floor.
-Many environmental groups argued in favor of this program, while others have held out for a direct "tax" or a "fee & dividend."